dbxifu/SIXSA/README.md

 # Run the demo

-The demo scripts can be run to reproduce some figures from Barret & Dupourqué (2024).
+The demo scripts can be run to reproduce the first figures from Barret & Dupourqué (2024, A&A), to get a feel of the power of SBI-NPE.
 Be sure to run this in the `sixsa` environment

 ```
 python run_mri.py # will run multiple round inference on a spectrum of 2000 counts (one yml file provided).